kolleykalyani/Docker-Interview/README.md

 3.It allows faster startup times and reduced resource overhead compared to VM's.

-VM, on the other hand, emulat ean entire physical computer.
+1.VM, on the other hand, emulat ean entire physical computer.

-Includes its own operating system.
+2.Includes its own operating system.

-The resources are required more to run.
+3.The resources are required more to run.

 ### What is a docker image ?